Key Capabilities to Consider, Before Selecting BPM Platform

 It captures documents.
 It stores documents.
 And it distributes documents.

 Here’s how Document Management Systems Work?

 Clearly identified repositories for all documents:

 Paper documents can be stored in filing cabinets located in a central filing section or in departments, while electronic documents can be stored in local desktop computers of each user or within central servers or dedicated storage facilities in a networked system.
-A good DMS will clearly indicate where a particular document can be found, often times producing the document on demand.
+A good Document Management systems will clearly indicate where a particular document can be found, oftentimes producing the document on demand.

 A system of classification for all documents: